1-877-929-7245

 Day 4 - Joining our cruise for an epic voyage north

-The next awe-inspiring experience of your winter adventure begins after a morning at leisure in Bergen.
-We transfer by coach to Bergen port, the gateway to the Norwegian fjords and the Arctic Circle.
-Here, we begin our incredible journey north along Norway's stunning coastline, boarding our modern, environmentally friendly cruise ship for a six-night journey.
+Enjoy a morning at leisure in Bergen, before the next awe-inspiring experience of our winter tour.
+After a transfer by coach to Bergen port, the gateway to the Norwegian fjords and the Arctic Circle, we board our modern, environmentally friendly cruise ship, for a six-night journey north along Norway's stunning coastline.

-Havila's ships are one of the most relaxing and comfortable ways to explore the northernmost parts of Norway and are equipped to make the most of the breathtaking winter scenery.
-An observation lounge on the top deck has reclining seats under a glass roof so you don't have to step outside into the cold.
+Havila's ships are one of the most relaxing and comfortable ways to explore the northernmost part of Norway and are equipped to make the most of the breathtaking winter scenery.
+An observation lounge on the top deck has recliners under a glass roof so you don't have to step outside into the cold.
 There are two restaurants and a café on board, as well as a sauna and a gym where all the machines face the window.

 Includes